What is an MRI scan?

 A radiographer will ask a person to lie flat and still on a bed that then goes inside a tube of magnets.
 You may go in head or feet first.

-A special frame may be placed over the head for imaging in the brain and skull.
+A special frame may be placed over the head for imaging of the brain and skull.

 The radiographer will operate the scanner from a control room and you can talk to them over an intercom.